 - void start_joy_vibration ( int device, float weak_magnitude, float strong_magnitude, float duration=0 )

-Note that not every hardware is compatible with long effect durations, it is recommended to restart an effect if in need to play it for more than a few seconds.
+Note: Not every hardware is compatible with long effect durations; it is recommended to restart an effect if it has to be played for more than a few seconds.